kristof-levai-github/CCNA-studies/README.md

 In this repository, you'll find a collection of .pka files corresponding to various networking activities I completed during my CCNA studies.
 Each .pka file represents a different scenario, such as setting up a basic network, implementing VLANs, configuring routing protocols, and more.

+Please note that I could not recover .pka files for the very basic setups, like basic VLANs and setting up 2 PCs, but I had completed those too in the past.

 # **Disclaimer**

 Please note that while these .pka files are based on real CCNA course activities, they are not official Cisco materials.
 Use them for educational purposes and self-study to reinforce your networking skills.